 Outdoor play is an important part of our curriculum too.
 We make great use of our playground where you can often find our class outside exploring, digging for “treasures” and just having fun!
 We also explore further out on the property and make use of the hill and trails that are available behind the barn.
 A favorite of the children is when we read the "3 Billy Goats Gruff" and then head down the hill to the trail where we can cross our own bridge!
 Our barn is another great place to travel to; we are sure to take advantage of "barn week" once a month when the barn is set up with activities and projects that we can enjoy there.

-Our monthly calendar and daily message board enable families to keep updated on what is going on in class and are a good source for starting a conversation with your child about school if they are not offering that information on their own.
+Our monthly calendar and daily message board enable families to keep updated on what is going on in class and are a good source for starting a conversation with your child about school.
 A home-school connection is vital for the children to be successful so we work hard to keep this line of communication open at all times and offer many activities throughout the year for parents to get involved.